marcdel/open_telemetry_decorator/README.md

 This list can include...

-Any variables (in the top level closure) available when the function exits:
+Any variables (in the top level closure) available when the function exits.
+Note that variables declared as part of a `with` block are in a separate scope so NOT available for `include` attributes

 ```elixir
 defmodule MyApp.Math do